jmegner/XamarinPipelineDemo/README.md

 TODO: devices
-For the `devices` input, you need to have made a "test run" in App Center and chosen a set of devices for that test run.
-At some point, they'll provide an `appcenter` command with an argument-value pair of something like `--devices 4dda3193` and you can supply that hex number for your `AppCenterTest` task `devices` input.

-The
-[Starting A Test Run article](https://docs.microsoft.com/en-us/appcenter/test-cloud/starting-a-test-run) says that for the `appcenter` cli, the `devices` argument can be the hexadecimal value or "the ID ... generated from the device set name".
+For the `devices` input, the `AppCenterTest` task reference is not helpful.
+The [Starting A Test Run article](https://docs.microsoft.com/en-us/appcenter/test-cloud/starting-a-test-run) says that for the `appcenter` cli, the `devices` argument can be the hexadecimal value or "the ID ... generated from the device set name".
 I had to experiment to figure out that the ID is not just the device set name.
 The device set ID is like the app slug: username or orgname, then '/', then device set name.
-If you want to check against a URL, you can; this is the URL for my chosen device set:
+If you want to check against a URL, be careful of some name transformations.
+My device set name is `demove_device_set` but the URL replaces the underscores with hyphens:
 `https://appcenter.ms/orgs/JacobEgnerDemos/apps/XamarinPipelineDemo/test/device-sets/demo-device-set`.

+I recommend the named device set.
+In App Center, under `Test` and `Devices sets`, create a device set and name it.
+You can refer to the

+You can determine the proper hexadecimal number by creating a test run in App Center, choosing a set of devices, and on the "submit" step, you'll be shown a command to "upload and schedule tests", and that command will contain something like `--devices c2e61997`.

 TODO: serverEndpoint
 `serverEndpoint` input is required when using the default `credentialsOption`